OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 OpenNebula HA Setup
 ================================================================================

-This guide walks you through the process of setting a high available cluster for OpenNebula core services: core (oned), scheduler (mm\_sched).
+This guide walks you through the process of setting a highly available cluster for OpenNebula core services: core (oned), scheduler (mm\_sched).

 OpenNebula uses a distributed consensus protocol to provide fault-tolerance and state consistency across OpenNebula services.
 In this section, you learn the basics of how to bootstrap and operate an OpenNebula distributed cluster.